spring-attic/spring-framework-issues/README.md

 ### What about patches against the Spring Framework itself?
 Should I still attach those to my JIRA issue?

-For now, yes.
-It is possible that Spring Framework will move from it's current home in SVN to Github -- when that happens, we may consider pull requests against forks of that repository.
+Yes, patches against JIRA will always be supported, but keep in mind that the Spring Framework project itself is hosted on GitHub as well, and pull requests are even better!
+See the "Contributing" section of the Spring Framework [readme](https://github.com/SpringSource/spring-framework#readme) for details.

 ### Can I still attach .zip files to my JIRA issue?
 Is it required to use this repository?